-The Samsung Galaxy S7 and Galaxy Note 5 Nougat updates have some company.
-In March, Samsung started rolling out the Galaxy S6 Nougat update bringing Android 7.0 to the regular variant and the Galaxy S6 Edge.
-These updates are now rolling out to variants in the United States.
+In March, Samsung started rolling out the Galaxy S6 Nougat update bringing Android 7.0 Nougat to the regular variant, the Galaxy S6 Edge, and the Galaxy S6 Edge+.
+The update is also available for the rugged Galaxy S6 Active.

-As expected, the Galaxy S6 Nougat update is a big one (over 1GB in size) and it delivers some exciting changes to the former flagship devices.
+As expected, the Samsung Galaxy S6 Nougat update is a big one (over 1GB in size) and it delivers some exciting changes to the company’s former flagship devices.

-When your prompt appears, your first instinct will be to download the software on your phone.
-It’s a natural reaction to a big upgrade.
+When your Android Nougat prompt appears, your first instinct will be to download the software on your Galaxy S6.
+It’s the natural reaction to a big upgrade like Android 7.0.

-While some of you will be perfectly fine installing the Galaxy S6 Nougat update when it arrives, others will benefit from waiting.
+While some of you will be perfectly fine installing the Galaxy S6 Nougat update right when it arrives, others will want to wait.

 Today we want to walk you through some reasons to download sooner after it appears on your phone and some reasons why you might want to take a temporary raincheck.

 If you store sensitive information on your Galaxy S6 or Galaxy S6 Edge you'll want to consider installing the Nougat update soon after it arrives for your device.

 Google and Samsung release monthly security patches that deliver named, and unnamed, patches for potential exploits.